microsoft/charticulator.com/_docs/02_user_interaction.md

 {% include image.html src="/images/docs/dropzones.png" alt="Dropzones" width="400px" center="true" %}

 You can also select the data column from data binding popup panels in the *Attributes Panel*. ({% include videocallout.html src="/videos/tutorials/tutorial5.mp4" timeRange="47.60,50.65" openTutorial="tutorial5" %})

-<h3>Text Formatting</h3>

-Charticulator provides simple formatting for the text attribute.
-For example, when you bind a numerical variable (called `Share`) to the text attribute of a text mark, the default text string is "${Share}{.1f}", where {.1f} indicates one number is shown past the decimal point.
-If you want to add a percentage sign (%) after the `Share` value, you can change the text string to "${Share}{.1f}%".

-The dollar symbol ($) is reserved to specify the data column name.
-Therefore, if you want to include a dollar sign to the string, you need to preprend the backslash symbol (\\).
-For example, to prepend a dollar sign before the `Price` value with two numbers after the decimal point, the text string should be "\\\$${Price}{.2f}".

 <h3>Specifying Constraints</h3>